kjuraszek/epd-rpi-controller/controller/custom_views/Readme.md

 ## View class

 Every custom view must be a child of `View` class.
-Also a method `show` must be defined - this methods interacts with EPD.
+Also a method `show` must be defined with `first_call` argument - this methods interacts with EPD.
+This parameter might be useful to determine if a current view was displayed during current interval.

 ### Arguments passed to a constructor